What is a steering committee?

 From my experience I can tell you that you should absolutely set up a steering committee.
 Even if you are optimistic about the project, and even if you’ve been leading a lot of projects before.

 A steering committe is like insurance.
-You only know you need it when you’re in deep shit and need someone (i.e. management) to pull you out.
-In fact, a steering committee is so important that I put it on my checklist for starting new projects.
+You only know you need it when you’re in deep trouble and need someone from management to pull you out.

 In a subsequent project things looked differently.
 We couldn’t get the customer to contribute in the expected manner.
 Deadlines were frequently missed.
 Every day was a struggle.